Skip to main content

 Six children—three boys and three girls—are standing and smiling in front of stacked boxes and a mattress.
 The boys are wearing blue shirts, and the girls are dressed in white dresses with hair accessories.
 Some of the boxes have labels attached.

-In 2022–2023, the aid was provided to families from Kyiv, Zhytomyr, Chernihiv, Cherkasy, Kharkiv, Odesa, Sumy, and Dnipro regions.
+In 2022–2023, assistance was provided to families in the Kyiv, Zhytomyr, Chernihiv, Cherkasy, Kharkiv, Odesa, Sumy, and Dnipro regions.

-In 2024, humanitarian aid was provided to large foster families from the Mykolaiv, Kherson, and Zaporizhzhia regions, and IDP families in the Ivano-Frankivsk, Transcarpathian, and Khmelnytskyi regions.
+In 2024, support was provided to large foster families in the Mykolaiv, Kherson, and Zaporizhzhia regions, as well as internally displaced families in the Ivano-Frankivsk, Transcarpathian, and Khmelnytskyi regions.

 A girl is standing by an open van holding a cardboard box, while two boys help unload other boxes.
 Another person is inside the van.
 It appears that the group is participating in volunteer work or a delivery.